Ge Wang

 Axiomatic bibliometrics (2013) to credit coauthors (PNAS)

-Deep imaging perspective (2016) as a basis for the first (2018) and second TMI Special Issues (2021) in this emerging field
+Deep imaging perspective (2016) as the 1st roadmap for this emerging field and a basis for the 1st (2018) and 2nd (2021) dedicated IEEE TMI special issues

 IOP textbook on machine learning for tomographic reconstruction (410 pages, 2019)